krasCGQ/aarch64-linux-android/README.md

 Bleeding edge GNU/Linaro GCC toolchains built from sources using latest git version of [crosstool-NG](https://github.com/crosstool-ng/crosstool-ng).
 These prebuilt toolchains are primarily for building kernels, hence only CC compiler is exist.
 Additionally, all toolchains are generic-optimized so it should be compatible with all ARM64 devices.

+## Notice

+If you've no idea on how to improve this README file, it's better to not even fork this repository; just clone and use it.
+Forking a repo for nothing other than bumping your repository count is a waste of resources.

+_People are becoming more and more weird these days._

 ## Cloning the toolchain

 Run this command anywhere on your environment: